paulrougieux/eu_cbm_hat/README.md

 # EU-CBM-HAT

 The forest carbon model `eu_cbm_hat` is a python package that enables the assessment of forest CO2 emissions and removals under scenarios of forest management, natural disturbances, forest-related land use changes.

 EU-CBM-HAT depends on the [libcbm model](https://github.com/cat-cfs/libcbm_py) developed by Forest Carbon Accounting team of the Canadian Forest Service.
 Both python modules use [pandas data frames](https://pandas.pydata.org/) to transform and load data.

 ## Licence

 This program is free software: you can redistribute it and/or modify it under the terms of the European Union Public Licence, either version 1.2 of the License, or (at your option) any later version.
 See [LICENCE.txt](LICENCE.txt) and [NOTICE.txt](NOTICE.txt) for more information on the licence of components.

 ## Dependencies

 * `libcbm` is a C++ library with python binding developed by the Canadian Forest Service.
 It is bundled into the libcbm_py python package available at https://github.com/cat-cfs/libcbm_py

 * `eu_cbm_data` contains the model's input and output data located at https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_data .
 In 2022, this is a private repository subject to ongoing research.

 * `eu_cbm_aidb` contains the "Archive Index Databases" in a separate repository located at https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_aidb

 ## Installation

+If you have never used python before and if you are on Windows, you might want to [install Anaconda](https://www.anaconda.com/) on your system, it will help you with managing packages dependencies.
+You also need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in order to install python packages from git repositories.

 Install `eu_cbm_hat` using [pip](https://pip.pypa.io/en/stable/), the package installer for python.

     pip install git+https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat.git

 Install libcbm using pip.
 Note: currently only version 1 is supported.
 Update to version 2 is under discussion in [issue 53](https://gitlab.com/bioeconomy/eu_cbm/eu_cbm_hat/-/issues/53):

     pip install git+https://github.com/cat-cfs/libcbm_py.git@1.x